rz96-zz/neverwing/README.md

 # Neverwing Overview
-Our team implemented a version of the Facebook messenger game EverWing (working title is currently NeverWing).
+Our team implemented a version of the Facebook messenger game EverWing, called Neverwing

 Key features:
 - Interactive web GUI